Terrakagari/LBP-for-Aging-Face-Recognition/README.md

 In this project, 700 images of 100 subjects were randomly selected from the database.
 Each selected subject has 6 training images at younger age and 1 testing image at older age.
 These selected images have relatively good quality with similar lighting conditions, facial expressions, poses, and the like.
 Therefore, this dataset was suitable for the aging-related experiments in this project.

 The dataset was preprocessed using my image preprocessing program.
-You may find it in MORPH_PROC folder.
+It is provided as a zip file named MORPH_PROC.

+Please download the dataset and unzip it to the same folder of the codes.

 # User Guide